dankamongmen/scblockchain/README.md

 foreground, providing a readline-driven text UI.
 This can be used to examine the loaded ledger and issue API requests directly.

+The ledger must never be modified externally while `catena` is running.
+Doing so will result in undefined behavior, possibly corrupting the ledger.

 ### Interactive use of catena

 The following commands are available when catena is invoked interactively (this